2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 ./evil_server.py 127.0.0.1 2525 on the left, ./victim 127.0.0.1 2525 on the right.
 EHLO · poisoned 250-AUTH · hijacked callback_fn The harness

-Reproducing the bug on a real embedded device is not the question — anyone who's deployed lwIP knows the vulnerability is real the moment they read the source.
-The question is whether the overflow gives an attacker something useful, on a real lwIP build, with no source modifications.
-We answer that with a Linux-userspace harness that runs the unmodified vulnerable code path end-to-end.
+The source read already proves the vulnerability.
+The harness answers a different question: whether the overflow gives an attacker something useful on a real lwIP build with no source modifications.
+We use a Linux-userspace harness that runs the unmodified vulnerable code path end to end.

 src/apps/smtp/smtp.c <- vulnerable file, unmodified